I am a lecturer in Economics at the University of

 2010-11: Harvard University.
 Visiting graduate student

-2020: BA/Leverhulme research grant for project on the Britsh Suffrage Movement.
+2020: BA/Leverhulme research grant for project on the British Suffrage Movement.

-2019: Upjohn Institute for Employment Research Early Careeer Research Award,
+2019: Upjohn Institute for Employment Research Early Career Research Award,

 reference letters